shupershuff/Diablo2RLoader/README.md

    d) Type in "y" and press enter to confirm.<br>
    e) Run the D2Loader.ps1 script again.<br>
 3. If the script prompts to trust it and add it to the unblock list, type in y and press enter to confirm.
-4. This will perform the first time setup for compiling settext.exe, encrypting your passwords and will create a shortcut on your desktop.
+4. This will perform the first time setup for encrypting your passwords and creating a shortcut on your desktop.

 If you've skipped ahead, the script will error out and tell you which of the previous setup steps you've skipped.